I’m always a little tardy to the party regarding trends, but after seeing the trash-to-terracotta trend on Instagram, I knew I had to try it myself.

 Mix Baking Powder & Paint

-This step was the only one I wasn’t too sure of going into this project.
-However, I figured out that it was best to mix the paint and baking powder in a 2:1 ratio (more paint than baking powder, obviously).
+This first step was the one that made me hesitant.
+With trial and error, I figured out that it was best to mix the paint and baking powder in a 2:1 ratio (more paint than baking powder, obviously).

 You want enough baking powder in your paint that it gives it a grainy texture.
-If you add too much baking powder, the paint becomes too dry and clumpy.
+If you add too much baking powder, the paint will be too dry and clumpy to spread.

 Paint Your ‘Trash’